Cacsjep/acap_missing_features_docs/docs/download.md

 | ARTPEC-8    | aarch64      |
 | ARTPEC-9    | aarch64      |
 | CV25  (M-Series)      | aarch64      |

+!!! bug "Info"
+    If you are unsure whether your camera model uses the Artpec (7, 8) or CV25 chip, please use the [AXIS Product Selector](https://www.axis.com/support/tools/product-selector) or refer to **Obtain Chip and Architecture Section** below.
+    We are happy to help if you encounter any issues.

 - Open a browser.
 - Use the following URL to list all camera properties: